 - ½ teaspoon Dried Oregano

 - salt and pepper to taste

 - Wash the tomatoes and put them onto a sheet tray.
-Take the garlic out of the head and put them on the sheet tray with the tomatoes.
+Place the garlic on the sheet with the tomatoes.
 Coat everything in 2 tablespoons of olive oil, salt, and pepper.

 - Roast the sheet tray with tomatoes and garlic for about 30 minutes until the skins of the tomatoes begin to brown and look slightly charred.

 - While the tomatoes and garlic cook, heat a Dutch oven with 1 tablespoon of olive oil and add the chopped onions.
 Cook the onions for 15 minutes on medium heat until they are very soft and translucent.
 Turn off the heat until the tomatoes are done.